coinvent/coinvent/architecture.md

 As well as producing blends, this component also outputs proof obligations.

+The Blender does not have to compute consistency.
+This is the job of the Concept Scorer.

 The HETS API is currently still in development, and improvements are needed before it fits all requirements.
 Specific open issues are logged here: <https://github.com/coinvent/coinvent/issues?labels=HETS&page=1&state=open>